isotopp/isotopp.github.io/content/posts/2023-06-22-a-great-resignation-management-edition.md

 M: "Yes.
 Management level A needs to reduce their stress, and forces their lower level B to simplify.
 That increases pressure and stress at the level of B."

-M: C has called that "driven by financials".
+M: C has called this "driven by financials."
 The only universal scalar is Euro, but expressing all things in Euros is becoming increasingly harder and is losing information.

 M: A lot of fighting and pressure is actually about "simplify your reporting" vs. "accept my complexity."